• Skip to primary navigation

 2. Make a chili and garlic paste.
 One of the great flavours of drunken noodles come from the garlic and chilies.
 Adding chopped garlic and chilies can only get you so far, but pounding them into a paste in a mortar allows for more flavour to come out and infuse into the whole dish.
 Also, adding extra peppers that are not spicy gives more chili flavour without it becoming too spicy.

 3. Cook 1 portion at a time.
 This is the secret to well-charred noodles that are not broken or soggy.
 Crowding the pan traps too much moisture and causes you to stir more which breaks the noodles.
+If you have a large wok and a high BTU burner, you can probably get away with 2 portions at a time.
 It seems tedious but watch the video below and you will see that once the prep is done, each batch literally takes 3 minutes to cook!

 4. Cook the protein separately, and do a "mini brine".
 By cooking off the protein first and adding it back in at the end you can control exactly how long it cooks, ensuring perfectly cooked protein every time.
 Good news is you do not have to cook the protein 1 portion at a time, just cook it all off together in the beginning.
 Also, if using chicken, pork, or beef, marinate it with seasoning plus a little extra water, like a mini brine, to get extra juicy meat.